BDTI elearning取締役入門

 Testimonials from Students

-The drama was very realistic, and I watched it while projecting what I would do if it were me.
+The drama was very realistic, and I watched it while imagining what I would do if it were me.

-I was able to reconfirm the basics of management, which I tend to forget in my daily work.
+I was able to reconfirm the the most important aspects of management, which I tend to forget in my daily work.

 I understood the contents very well.
-I would like to be aware of each of them and apply them to my work.
+I would like to remain aware of each of them and apply them to my work.

 It is difficult to find time to go out to Tokyo, so I would like to consider using e-learning in the future.